nbarhamvc/scriptarchive/Azure/readme.md

 Note: Don't worry!
-Previously shared YML templates are all present in the 'Archive' sub-directory.
+Previously shared and advanced YML templates are all present in the 'Archive' sub-directory.